EckoSchaeffler/Random-Stuff/Second Life Rubber Pony.md

 ### 6. Head

-1. Equip Paws Horse Latex Isolation Hood F 1.0
+1. Rez Paws Horse Latex Isolation Hood F 1.0 on the ground
-2. Right-Click touch the Hood to open up Touch Menu
-3. Enter 'Apps' -> 'Muzzle' Menu, Set Hood to Blindfold On and Blinding Off.
+2. Rez Paws Horse Bridle F 1.0 on the ground
-4. Edit Hood to remove textures, change colour to Blueish-Black and add shininess on all visible rubber parts.
+3. Edit Hood to remove textures, change colour to Blueish-Black and add shininess on all visible rubber parts.
-5. Edit Hood to move to the following position: <-0.0973101, -5.78836e-05, 0.0873507>
-6. Equip Paws Horse Bridle F 1.0
+4. Edit Hood to remove all script and other content in the 'Content' tab of the edit dialog.
-7. Edit Bridle to turn transparency on blinders and forehead parts to 100%, or remove them completely.
+5. Edit Bridle to turn transparency on blinders and forehead parts to 100%, or remove them completely.
-8. Edit Bridle to remove textures, change colour to Blueish-Black and add shininess on all visible rubber parts.
+6. Edit Bridle to remove textures, change colour to Blueish-Black and add shininess on all visible rubber parts.
+7. Move Bridle and Hood into the same position, before moving either to bring them into the same position.
+8. Select first Hood, then Bridle and link them with 'Ctrl-L'.
+(Optional: Rename Bridle Hood)
+9. Take Resulting Bridle Hood
+10. Equip Bridle Hood.
-9. Edit Bridle to move to the following position: <-0.0978685, -4.62979e-07, 0.102376>
+11. Edit Bridle Hood to move to the following position: <-0.0978685, 0, 0.102376>

 ### 7. Collar